oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 This section defines the structure for a CBOR-encoded Status List:

 * The `StatusList` structure is a map (Major Type 5) and defines the following entries:
   * `bits`: REQUIRED.
-Unsigned int (Major Type 0) that contains the number of bits per Referenced Token in the Status List.
+Unsigned integer (Major Type 0) that contains the number of bits per Referenced Token in the Status List.
 The allowed values for `bits` are 1, 2, 4 and 8.
   * `lst`: REQUIRED.
 Byte string (Major Type 2) that contains the Status List as specified in [](#status-list).
   * `aggregation_uri`: OPTIONAL.
 Text string (Major Type 3) that contains a URI to retrieve the Status List Aggregation for this type of Referenced Token.
 See section [](#batch-fetching) for further detail.